SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 Total100200

-Important: Tier 1 marks are qualifying in nature and are not included in the final merit list; selection is determined solely by your Tier 2 performance.
+Important- Tier 1 is a qualifying stage; these marks do not contribute to the final merit list, which is determined exclusively by Tier 2 performance.

 General Awareness Syllabus